Blocking ads removes funding from us!

 Honor Magic 4 Pro Display

-The Magic 4 Pro has a huge display (picture: TechnikNews)
+The Magic 4 Pro has a huge display (Image: TechnikNews)

 Hardware

-Because Honor had very little time to completely revamp the software after parting ways with Huawei.
-That's why I didn't expect the software optimization of a BBK or Xiaomi, but it's enough for everyday use.
-Only those who are used to the better optimization could use the Magic 4 Pro feel slow in places.
+Honor had very little time to completely overhaul the software after they separated from Huawei.
+That's why I didn't expect the software optimization of a BBK or Xiaomi, but it's more than enough for everyday use.
+Only those who are used to better optimization might find the Magic 4 Pro slow in places.

 Honor Magic 4 Pro Performance